-While Figure 4 gives a good sense for the economic significance for the return patterns and the difference in return patterns, it does not provide the statistical significance.
-We provide this information in Table 1, where we present the average abnormal returns for various periods around the grants along with the associated p-values for the null hypothesis that the averages equal zero.
-The periods in the table include the month from 30 to 11 trading days before the grant, the week from 10 to 6 days before, each of the days from 5 days before to 5 days after the grant, the week from 6 to 10 days after the grant, and the month from 11 to 30 days after the grant.
-In addition, we have combined several of these periods into the 30, 10, and 5 days before the grant and the 5, 10, and 30 days after the grant to get a better sense for the overall magnitude of the Perhaps most importantly, the next to last column of the table gives the returns. differences in returns between the sample from Lie (2005) and our subsample of firms that are available on ExecuComp, with the last column providing the p-values for these differences.
-These last two columns therefore provide evidence on both (1) whether backdating contributes to the return patterns in past studies and, if so, (2) whether the reporting requirement that took effect in 2002 curbed such backdating.
-If the difference in returns is not statistically different, there is no evidence of backdating, and, hence, the new reporting requirement could not possibly have any effect on such behavior.
+periods around the grants along with the associated P-values for the null hypothesis that the averages equal zero.
+The periods in the table include the month from 30 to 11 trading days before the grant, the week from ten to six days before, each of the days from five days before to five days after the grant, the week from six to ten days after the grant, and the month from 11 to 30 days after the grant.
+In addition, we have combined several of these periods into the 30, 10, and 5 days before the grant and the 5, 10, and 30 days after the grant to get a better sense for the overall magnitude of the returns.
+Perhaps most important, the next-to-last column of the table gives the differences in returns between the sample from Lie (2005) and our subsample of firms that are available on ExecuComp, with the last column providing the P-values for these differences.
+These last two columns therefore provide evidence on whether backdating contributes to the return patterns in past studies and, if so, whether the reporting requirement that took effect in 2002 curbed such backdating.
+If the difference in returns is not statistically different, there is no evidence of backdating, and hence the new reporting requirement could not possibly have any effect on such behavior.
 Conversely, if the returns are significantly muted in the later period, it can be interpreted as evidence that backdating contributes to the abnormal returns and that the new reporting requirement curbed such behavior.